 Please note that, due to space limitations, teams may only submit one poster for printing and display at the showcase.
 However, teams may submit more than one poster for consideration in the poster competition and display on our website.

-This year, we are offering teams the option to bring materials to set up an “alternative display” at the showcase.
-Teams may choose either a research poster or an alternative display but will not be able to have both due to space constraints in Penn Pavilion.
+Teams have the option to bring materials to set up an “interactive display” at the showcase.
+Due to space constraints in Penn Pavilion, teams must choose to present either a research poster or an interactive display, not both.

-An alternative display can take a number of forms, but all display materials must be supplied by the project team.
-Teams that are considering this option should plan for their display to fit on (or in the equivalent space of) one eight-foot table.
-Please note that we cannot ensure that all teams with alternative displays will be near a power source.
-To help ensure that your alternative display will be feasible in the space provided, we are requiring that you share a brief description of your display with us in the showcase registration form.
+An interactive display can take a number of forms, but all display materials must be supplied by the project team.
+Teams that are considering this option should read our full interactive display guidance and plan for their display to fit on (or in the equivalent space of) one eight-foot table.
+To help ensure that your interactive display will be feasible in the space provided, we are requiring that you share a brief description of your display with us in the showcase registration form.

-Examples of alternative displays include (but are not limited to):
+Examples of interactive displays include (but are not limited to):

 - tablets that allow showcase guests to interact with an application, digital exhibit or digital tools